Crash of a Short S.25 Sunderland I off Nigg: 4 killed

 Circumstances:

-The crew was performing a night training sortie from RAF Invergordon.
-On landing in the Cromarty Firth, the seaplane went out of control and sunk.
+The crew was performing a night training sortie out from RAF Invergordon.
+On landing in the Cromarty Firth, the seaplane went out of control and sank.
 There were no casualties.
+Crew from the 4th OTU.

-Crash of a Short S.25 Sunderland I in RAF Invergordon: 11 killed
+Crash of a Short S.25 Sunderland I near RAF Invergordon: 11 killed

 Date & Time: Nov 26, 1942 at 0643 LT